designstem/projects/biomimicry/index.md

 -

 #### 10.
-*Apart from juice the sections generally contain a small seed from the same plant that produced the fruit.
+*Apart from juice, the sections generally contain a small seed from the same plant that produced the fruit.
 This is a small free gift offered by the firm to the client in case the latter wishes to start a production of these objects on his own account.*

 -